Conformal online model aggregation: Conclusion

-Our work presents a method for aggregating conformal prediction intervals derived from different algorithms.
-Specifically, a method based on majority voting is proposed, where the weight of each individual agent is updated based on its past performance.
-In some cases, when there is an algorithm that outperforms the others, the weight is assigned to the better-performing model, resulting in model selection.
-Particularly, in the case of i.i.d. data, it is very common for there to exist a better model that outperforms the others in terms of size of the outputted sets.
+Our work presents a method for aggregating conformal prediction sets derived from different prediction algorithms.
+Specifically, a method based on majority vote is proposed in which the weight of each individual prediction model is updated based on its past performance. {The proposed method requires access only to the prediction sets, which can be particularly advantageous in decentralized settings and is computationally efficient.
+Our approach can be seen as a principled wrapper around conformal prediction, specifically designed for streaming and online settings. }

+In some cases, when one algorithm outperforms the others, all the mass is assigned to the best-performing model, effectively resulting in model selection.
+In other cases, the weight shifts between models, depending on which one performs better at a given time.
+Particularly, in the case of iid data, it is very common for there to exist a \emph{best} model that outperforms the others in terms of size of the outputted sets.

-We also tested our method in cases where the data underwent a distribution shift, along with quantile tracking \citep{angelopoulos2023pid, angelopoulos2024decaying} and adaptive conformal inference \citep{gibbs2021} methods.
-Specifically, two contexts are explored: in the first case, each model operates independently, while in the second case, the aggregator acts above the models, and adaptive conformal inference operates directly on it.
+It is feasible to establish an upper bound for the loss incurred by our method relative to the loss of the best-performing algorithm, translating into a form of regret for our method.
+We also tested our method in cases where the data underwent a distribution shift, on top of the quantile tracking and ACI methods.

+One limitation is that in practice we often see $1-\alpha$ coverage, even when the current theory only predicts it to be at least $1-2\alpha$.
+Another is that we assumed that we get to observe the true label in every round; extending it to intermittent or delayed feedback would be interesting future work.